solana-labs/solana/docs/src/proposals/transactions-v2.md

 succinctly referenced in a transaction using a 1-byte u8 index rather than a full 32-byte address.
-This will require a new transaction format to make use of these succinct references as well as runtime handling for looking up and loading accounts from the on-chain lookup tables.
+This will require a new transaction format to make use of these succinct references as well as runtime handling for looking up and loading addresses from the on-chain lookup tables.

 #### State